 Cary, North Carolina

-Eric received his Parkinson’s diagnosis after working for 30 years as an OB/GYN and becoming a senior physician for his group.
-In 2007, after one of the operating room nurses at his work noticed a tremor, he was diagnosed with Parkinson’s and sought support from a psychologist, who helped him cope with the diagnosis.
-Although he made tremendous progress, he was ultimately wrongfully terminated from his position due to his Parkinson’s.
-This taught Eric one of the biggest lessons on this journey: when life is going one way and shifts unexpectedly, you can persevere by changing your perspective.
+I received my Parkinson’s diagnosis after working for 30 years as an OB/GYN and becoming a senior physician for my group.
+In 2007, after one of the operating room nurses at my work noticed a tremor, I was diagnosed with Parkinson’s and sought support from a psychologist, who helped me cope with the diagnosis.
+Although I made tremendous progress, I was ultimately wrongfully terminated from my position due to my Parkinson’s.
+This taught me one of the biggest lessons on this journey: when life is going one way and shifts unexpectedly, you can persevere by changing your perspective.

-On a perfect day, you can find Eric cooking with his wife, exercising, or going to the community theater to enjoy the newest performance!
+On a perfect day, you’ll find me cooking with my wife, exercising, or going to the community theater to enjoy the newest performance!